-We believe that an innovative and varied PE curriculum, supplemented by extra-curricular opportunities, has a positive influence on the concentration, co-operation, attitude and achievement of our pupils.
-Children are encouraged to develop their own skills, take on leadership roles, be a part of a team, and represent the school at cluster events.
-These events also facilitate the developing of relationships with children in the same year group, who will be transferring to the same secondary schools.
+We are committed to providing an innovative and varied PE curriculum which is supplemented by extra-curricular opportunities.
+Good PE provision is proven to have a positive influence on the concentration, co-operation, attitude and achievement of children.
+At our school, pupils are encouraged to develop their own skills, take on leadership roles, be a part of a team, and to represent the school at competitive events, including the Wharfedale Schools cluster events.
+Such events give our children the opportunity to develop relationships with their peers in other schools who will transfer to the same secondary schools.

 Our annual sports day takes place on the school field, and consists of a mix of fun and competitive events.
 The children participate individually, and in teams, for which the older children take responsibility.